feincms/feincms/docs/admin.rst

 * ``feincms_item_editor_form``:

   You can specify the base class which should be used for the content type model.
 The default value is :class:`django.forms.ModelForm`.
+If you want to customize the form, chances are it is a better idea to set ``feincms_item_editor_inline`` instead.

 * ``feincms_item_editor_includes``: